Learning to Optimize for Mixed-Integer Non-linear Programming with Feasibility Guarantees: Abstract

 \section{Abstract}

-Mixed-integer nonlinear programs (MINLPs) arise in domains as diverse as energy systems and transportation, but are notoriously difficult to solve, particularly at scale.
-While learning-to-optimize (L2O) methods have been successful at continuous optimization, extending them to MINLPs is challenging due to integer constraints.
-To overcome this, we propose a novel L2O approach with two integer correction layers to ensure the integrality of the solution and a projection step to ensure the feasibility of the solution.
-We prove that the projection step converges, providing a theoretical guarantee for our method.
-Our experiments show that our methods efficiently solve MINLPs with up to tens of thousands of variables, providing high-quality solutions within milliseconds, even for problems where traditional solvers and heuristics fail.
-This is the first general L2O method for parametric MINLPs, finding solutions to some of the largest instances reported to date.
+Mixed-integer nonlinear programs (MINLPs) arise in domains such as energy systems, process engineering, and transportation, and are notoriously difficult to solve at scale due to the interplay of discrete decisions and nonlinear constraints.
+In many practical settings, these problems appear in parametric form, where objectives and constraints depend on instance-specific parameters, creating the need for fast and reliable solutions across related instances.
+While learning-to-optimize (L2O) methods have shown strong performance in continuous optimization, extending them to MINLPs requires enforcing both feasibility and integrality within a data-driven framework.
+We propose an L2O approach tailored to parametric MINLPs that generates instance-specific solutions using integer correction layers to enforce integrality and a gradient-based projection to ensure feasibility of the inequality constraints.
+Theoretically, we provide asymptotic and non-asymptotic convergence guarantees of the projection step.
+Empirically, the framework scales to MINLPs with tens of thousands of variables and produces feasible high-quality solutions within milliseconds, often outperforming traditional solvers and heuristic baselines in repeated-solve settings.